Detection of period-spacing patterns due to the gravity modes of rotating dwarfs in the TESS southern continuous viewing zone: Extended tables and figures

 \section{Extended tables and figures}

 Table\,\ref{Tab:excluded_intervals} lists the removed time intervals before the detrending of the light curves described in Section \ref{subsec:lc}.
-Table\,\ref{Tab:results} lists the best-fit values of the parameters defined in Section \ref{Sec:PSP-seach} that characterize the 140 period-spacing patterns in our catalog.
-The supplementary material available online contains a version of Figures\,\ref{Fig:examples_of_results} and \ref{Fig:error_estimate} that show the periodogram and the best-fit period-spacing pattern for all stars in Table\,\ref{Tab:results}.
+The best-fit values of the parameters defined in Section \ref{Sec:PSP-seach} that characterize the 140 period-spacing patterns in our catalog are publicly available through CDS.
+The supplementary material available online contains a version of Figures\,\ref{Fig:examples_of_results} and \ref{Fig:error_estimate} that show the periodogram and the best-fit period-spacing pattern for all stars in our catalog.
 Whenever periods are plotted with gray circles in those figures, those periods are ignored in the fit.

 Figure\,\ref{Fig:GALAH_correlations} shows a negative correlation with a Pearson correlation coefficient of -0.34 and a p-value of 0.04 between the mean pulsation period of our catalog stars and their surface velocity estimated from spectral line broadening as reported in GALAH DR3 \citep{Buder2021}.
 In other words, larger surface velocities are measured for stars with shorter $\langle P \rangle$.
 While the measurement of the surface velocity from spectral line broadening is complicated and can never be precise in the presence of time-dependent gravity-mode velocity broadening \citep{Aerts2014}, this result is consistent with the expected effect of faster rotation on the periods of the pulsation modes \citep{Bouabid2013}.
 There is significant scatter in the figure, as expected for a sample of stars seen at random inclination angles, given the small overlap of only 38 stars between our catalog and GALAH DR3.
 Moreover, the uncertainties reported by GALAH DR3 are underestimates given that the spectral line broadening changes considerably throughout the pulsation cycles as shown by \citet{Aerts2014}, while that time dependence has been ignored in the reported velocity estimates based on snapshot spectra.
 This precludes us to connect in-depth conclusions based on this correlation in Fig.\,\ref{Fig:GALAH_correlations}.
 Figure\,\ref{Fig:GALAH_hist} shows the distributions of mass, surface gravity, and effective temperature for our catalog stars available in GALAH DR3.
 The ranges of these three parameters are in agreement with those of $\gamma$\,Dor stars \citep{VanReeth2015b,GangLi2020}.